ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
    - Through sync process the data would be updated into the local database from server.
+   - All the required REST services should be installed and the respective url should be configured in 'spring' configuration file.
+   - Property file [mosip-application.properties] should be updated with right information.

 **Anti Virus - ClamAV Setup and Configuration in local machine:**